ananvodo/Hydrogen-Bond-interaction-calculations-for-Gromacs-MD-simulations/README.md

 a)  The hydrogen from a molecule species has to be chemically bonded to another atom in the same molecule.
 This is represented by X-H. Where H is the hydrogen atom, X is the atom chemically bonded to the hydrogen atom, and "-" represents the chemical bond.

-b)  The third atom has to come the other molecule species, and it is represented by Y. Therefore, the notation X-H---Y is the Y atom interacting with the hydrogen from the other molecule species, and "---" represent the dipole-dipole interaction.
+b)  The third atom comes from the other molecule species, and it is represented by Y. Therefore, the notation X-H---Y is the Y atom interacting with the hydrogen from the other molecule species, and "---" represent the dipole-dipole interaction.

 c)  The Y atom must be within a maximum distance threshold from the Hydrogen atom only (designated as dist_thres).